In "dream city" for Syria refugees, hope of return dims

 "This is not the home I want, but I may have to settle for this for a long time.
 We will not see our homes again until Bashar al-Assad falls."

-Turkey has spent about $150 million on refugee camps, Atan said.
+Turkey has spent about $150 million (94 million pounds) on refugee camps, Atan said.
 Kilis' construction will cost $50 million and take another $2 million per month to run.
 Turkey is now accepting international aid to share the rising cost.

 "As the Turkish government we should be prepared for the worst scenario," Atan said.
 "We do not hope that this conflict continues very long but we want to be prepared for hosting our brothers coming from Syria."